Skip to main content

 The History of Veterans Day

 After World War II and the Korean War, veterans service organizations urged the U.S. Congress to amend the holiday to be more inclusive of all veterans.
-Thus, Veterans Day was officially born in 1954 to honor all American veterans, past and present.
-President Dwight D. Eisenhower was responsible for changing the name officially.
+Thus, Veterans Day was officially born in 1954 to honor American veterans, past and present.
+President Dwight D. Eisenhower was responsible for formally changing the name.

-Despite a similar history, Veterans Day in other countries is recognized but may have a different name.
+Veterans Day is recognized in other countries but may have a different name.
 In Canada, Nov.
-11 is known as Remembrance Day (or Poppy Day).
+11 is Remembrance Day (or Poppy Day).
 While it also acknowledges veterans, the day's emphasis is on remembrance and paying tribute to those who made the ultimate sacrifice.
-Remembrance poppies are often worn to honor those who died in war.
+People often wear remembrance poppies are often worn to honor those who died in war.

-Great Britain calls it Remembrance Day, too; however, it’s observed on the Sunday closest to Nov.
-11. They hold parades and services in addition to moments of silence for the fallen.
+Great Britain also calls it Remembrance Day but observes it on the Sunday closest to Nov.
+11. They hold parades and services, in addition to moments of silence for the fallen.

 A common question is, “What's the difference between Veterans Day and Memorial Day?”

 Although they both involve honoring the military community, they serve different purposes.
 Memorial Day honors and remembers those who gave their lives in service to their country.
-While deceased veterans are also remembered on Veterans Day, the day specifically celebrates all living veterans who served in war and peace.
+While we remember deceased veterans on Veterans Day, the day primarily celebrates all living veterans who served in war and peace.

-Another critical difference is when they are observed: Memorial Day is in May, and Veterans Day is in November.
+Another critical difference is when the holidays occur: Memorial Day is in May, and Veterans Day is in November.

-Should Veterans Day have an apostrophe?
-The quick answer is no. According to the U.S. Department of Veterans Affairs, the reason is that the day does not belong to one veteran; it is intended to honor all veterans.
+The quick answer is no. According to the U.S. Department of Veterans Affairs, the day does not belong to one veteran; it honors ALL veterans.

 In a traditional sentence, the word ‘veterans’ is typically used as a noun.
 On Veterans Day, it’s used as an attributive noun or adjective.